nathanbraun/ltcwff-files/README.md

 # README
-These are the files for my the book [Learn to Code with Fantasy Football](https://fantasycoding.com).
+These are the files for the book [Learn to Code with Fantasy Football](https://fantasycoding.com).

 If you're not familiar with Git or GitHub, no problem.
 Just click on the green